Yevrag35/AD-RestAPI/README.md

 I took extra time to make sure that the LDAP filters can be built on the fly and read to and from JSON natively.

-## Update 4/11/22
+## Update 4/13/22

-The query controllers are done.
-Now working on Edit.
+The query and edit controllers are done.
+Now working on Create.

 * EXAMPLE -